Sexual harassment: Working Women's United (WWU)

 Working Women's United (WWU) created one of the first studies to measure sexual harassment.
-The survey was given out during a speak out event designed to ask women about their experiences with sexual harassment.
-155 women responded to the survey and 7 out 10 experienced sexual harassment.
+The survey was given out during a speak-out event designed to ask women about their experiences with sexual harassment.
+155 women responded to the survey, and 7 out of 10 experienced sexual harassment.
 The respondents' occupations ranged from teacher to factory worker.
 This helped them conclude that sexual harassment was happening in all workplaces.
-Although this survey was not scientific, it was the first of its kind and inspired may other organizations and researchers to conduct studies of their own.
+Although this survey was not scientific, it was the first of its kind and inspired many other organizations and researchers to conduct their own studies.

 Working Office Workers (WOW)

-Women Office Workers (WOW) created a survey in 1975 that surveyed 15,000 women about their experiences and feelings about their workplace including the prevalence of sexual harassment.
+Women Office Workers (WOW) created a 1975 survey that asked 15,000 women about their experiences and feelings in the workplace, including the prevalence of sexual harassment.
 1/3 of the respondents reported that they had experienced "direct sexual harassment".

 Redbook Survey

 In 1975, the Redbook Survey was created and was used to survey women on a naval base on their experiences with sexual harassment.
-A survey was included in an issue of the Redbook magazine gathered data from 9,000 respondents.
+A survey included in an issue of Redbook magazine gathered data from 9,000 respondents.
 81% of respondents reported they had experienced sexual harassment.
 This survey was then used again in other environments to test the prevalence of sexual harassment, proving its high external validity.